 Your school may provide dialup numbers that let you access the campus computer network and the Internet from home using a computer with a modem.
-Otherwise, the telephone company or any of a large number of Internet Service Providers (ISPs) can provide unlimited Internet access at modem speeds for fees of about \$20 a month.
+Otherwise, the telephone company or any of a large number of Internet Service Providers (ISPs) can provide unlimited internet access at modem speeds for fees of about \$20 a month.
 Internet service allows you to browse the web and to send and receive email.
-If your friends and family back home has access to email, sending email can be one of the most cost effective methods of communicating.
+If your friends and family back home have access to email, sending email can be one of the most cost effective methods of communicating.

-Higher speed Internet access is becoming available in many major US cities.
+High speed internet access is available in many major U.S. cities.
 There are two main methods of providing high speed access, one using the telephone wiring (ADSL) and one using cable television wiring (cable modems).
 Both provide high bandwidth incoming and somewhat lower bandwidth outgoing by using the wiring's underexploited transmission capacity.
 The incoming bandwidth is at least twenty times faster than modem speeds.
 Of the two, ADSL is a bit more secure and will ultimately provide higher bandwidth.